nikouu/mGBA-lua-socket-loadtest/README.md

 Since I'm using Windows, I'll send a request then wait a little over two hours, then send another one to see if the first (and only) socket in the socket pool will work.
 Side note: it might also be useful to have a full re-creation of the socket in some circumstances anyway.

 So after 3 hours and 20 minutes, the second request was happily sent. 🤷‍♀️ Regardless, added some new socket exception catches which simply recreate the socket instance as part of the retries.

+# Wrapping up

+So what was learned?

+1. Exiting a process in different ways leads to different ways sockets are cleaned up
+    1. This includes the different ways to close with Visual Studio during debugging
+    1. Ctrl + C is the cleanest in all cases
+1. There's significant overhead in setting up a new socket connection with respect to regular sending on an already good to go connection
+1. Even flimsy load testers are hard to get remotely correct
+1. Pooling is great
+    1. Socket pooling via Microsoft.Extensions.ObjectPool
+    1. Buffer pooling via ArrayPool
+    1. MemoryStream pooling via Microsoft.IO.RecyclableMemoryStream
+1. There can be a stampede problem when creating new instances of a socket, something to do with the same ports being taken across different instances it seems?
+1. `Socket.Connected` isn't a live representation, it's whatever the last status was of the socket
+1. The Nagle algorithm exists
+1. Buffer responses on both both ends and use something so the other side knows how big the message is.
+This is because while you can check the socket for available data, ultimately TCP is a streaming protocol and meaning while it may seem like you have recieved all the data, there could be more data on the way.
+This project solved it by having a terminating string to look for.
+1. An idle socket connection might not get disconnected
+1. Most of the work from Version 4 onwards probably represents only corner cases, but they were the most fun